How long does an erection last?

 Here's what we'll cover

-A penile erection can normally last anywhere from a few minutes to about half an hour.
-On average, men have five erections a night while they’re sleeping, each lasting about 25 to 35 minutes (Youn, 2017).
-Does that mean all of your erections should last that long?
-Read on to learn more about how long the average man can stay erect.
+A penile erection can normally last anywhere from a few minutes to about half an hour, though duration can vary from person to person.
+On average, men have around three to five erections a night while they’re sleeping, each lasting about 25–35 minutes.
+But that doesn’t mean all erections last that long.

 How do erections work?

-During sexual arousal, tiny blood vessels in the penis dilate, increasing blood flow.
-Three tubes of spongy tissue (known as the corpus cavernosum and corpus spongiosum) fill with blood, and an erection occurs.
+During sexual arousal, tiny blood vessels in the penis dilate, increasing blood flow to the area.
+Three tubes of spongy tissue (two corpus cavernosa and one corpus spongiosum) fill with blood, and an erection occurs.

-After ejaculation, the extra blood drains away, and the penis reverts to its flaccid size and appearance.
-Then your penis enters a rest or refractory period before it can get hard again (Panchatsharam, 2021).
+After ejaculation occurs or arousal decreases, the extra blood drains away, and the penis reverts to its flaccid size and appearance.
+Then the penis enters a rest or refractory period before it can become erect again.

 • Age